Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 In more practical way this what you need to do to actually setting tor to operate in this new configuration.
-Firstly you need to be sure that the user under which nexad is going to be executed has write permission on tor system directories (e.g. /var/run/tor/control.authcookie).
+Firstly you need to be sure that the user under which pyrrhad is going to be executed has write permission on tor system directories (e.g. /var/run/tor/control.authcookie).
 On Debian and Ubuntu system add such user to the `debian-tor` group should be enough (i.e. `sudo adduser $USER debian-tor`)